Is Project Management Killing Good Products, Teams and Software? - Slashdot

 Good project managment is an art and with software it is an exceptionally arcane art.
 Screw it up even a little and your project goes ha

+Project Management is a purely Capitalistic invention that was created for the sole purpose of pleasing shareholders - to tell them precisely when they would be spending money and receiving revenue, and precisely how much it would be, in advance of forevermore.

+This was its primary purpose.
+However, it has a nefarious secondary purpose.
+My company sent me to a PM program and in that program I learned that schedules are there to suppress employee performance reviews to justify not giving meritorious raises.
+I

-Price in status reports (Score:2)
+Price in status reports (Score:4, Insightful)

 Product Development isn't mathematical.
-(Score:2)
+(Score:5, Interesting)

 Project Management isn't suited for Product development.